 Let’s get started with the Microsoft Edge for Android Overview —

-The welcome screen itself asks to sign-in with Microsoft account, if you have an account then login else you can skip.
+The welcome screen itself asks to sign in with a Microsoft account; if you have an account, then log in; else, you can skip.
 The profile icon is visible at the top left corner with your profile picture.

 Using the profile icon tab, you can switch between personal and work profiles.

 The Homepage layout is a great feature that is missing even in Chrome for Android.
 The homepage layout option helps in customizing the homepage of the Edge for Android.
 You can enable or disable certain elements from the page layout option.

 There are typically 3 layouts + 1 custom layout option that you’re allowed to choose.
 The custom layout helps in toggling off the feature that you do not need.